 The Lightstrip starter kit with a plug is $89.99 and you can get extension kits from $29.99.
 As for the outdoor versions, they're more expensive: The 80-inch version will go for $89.99 while the 197-inch version will go for $159.99.

-Philips Hue's new outdoor smart lighting launched this summer.
+Philips Hue's new outdoor smart lighting launched last summer.
 The range consists of wall mounts, bulbs, spotlights and the already-mentioned Lightstrips.
 The Philips Hue Lily, which comes as a starter pack consisting of three spotlights and is designed to highlight design features in your garden and illuminate flower beds and plants.
 It's $279 for that starter pack, additional extensions will be $79.99.

 Next up is the Philips Hue Calla (640 lumens, like the Lily), which is a path lighting option that will cost $129.99.
 The base pack includes one bollard, additional ones will set you back $89.99.